smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"32768"`

-DEFAULT_HTTP_LIMIT defines the max number of bytes for HTTP requests and responses made by `http` and `bridge` adapters.
+DEFAULT_HTTP_LIMIT defines the maximum number of bytes for HTTP requests and responses made by `http` and `bridge` adapters.

 ### DEFAULT_HTTP_TIMEOUT